CompuTec/computec-docs/docs/processforce/user-guide/quality-control/quality-control-frequency-based-on-supplier-rating.md

 # Quality Control frequency based on Supplier's rating

-Here you can find information on the Quality Control process based on the Supplier's rating (an evaluation of the level of trust toward a Supplier based on past collaboration).
+Here, you can find information on the Quality Control process based on the Supplier's rating (an evaluation of the level of trust toward a Supplier based on past collaboration).
 Quality Control Tests generation can be bound to and defined by the level of trust.

 When running a business, we need to cooperate with others.
 There is not much we can do on our own.
 Building relationships based on cooperation in business is the key to effective process management in the company.
 However, one more important principle that gives excellent benefit is 'trust and control.'.
-Process Force allows you to combine these two great principles into one, optimizing your company's processes simultaneously – by providing a supplier assessment card within the application.
+ProcessForce allows you to combine these two great principles into one, optimizing your company's processes simultaneously – by providing a supplier assessment card within the application.

 Suppliers' scorecards are used for tracking and measuring a Supplier's performance.
 They can vary from simple to complex and contain as many or as few criteria deemed effective to accomplish an organization’s goals.
 Supplier scorecards can strengthen relationships, improve costs, and mitigate errors when used appropriately and consistently.
 Scorecards also provide an objective lens for measuring vendor performance.